cogini/elixir-deploy-template/README.md

 See [the Ansible docs](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for other options.

-## Generate an ssh key
+## Set up ssh key

 We use ssh keys to control access to servers instead of passwords.
 This is more secure and easier to automate.

-To generate an ssh key:
+Generate an ssh key if you don't have one already:

 ```shell
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

-Set a pass phrase to protect access to your key. macOS and modern Linux desktops will remember your pass phrase so you don't have to enter it every time (see `ssh-add`).
+Set a pass phrase to protect access to your key (optional but recommended). macOS and modern Linux desktops will remember your pass phrase in the keyring when you log in so you don't have to enter it every time.

 Add the `~/.ssh/id_rsa.pub` public key file to your GitHub account.

 # Set up a server

-## Create a Droplet

-Go to [Digital Ocean](https://m.do.co/c/150575a88316) and create a Droplet (virtual server).
+Go to [Digital Ocean](https://m.do.co/c/150575a88316) (affiliate link) and create a Droplet (virtual server).

-* **Choose an image**: If you are unsure, select CentOS 7.5 for the distribution
+* **Choose an image**: If you are [not sure which distro to use](/blog/choosing-a-linux-distribution/), choose CentOS 7.
 * **Choose a size**: The smallest, $5/month Droplet is fine
 * **Choose a datacenter region**: Select a data center near you
 * **Add your SSH keys**: Select the "New SSH Key" button, and paste the